 They may turn into newsgroup regulars on the internet and garner some respect and status from the other newsgroup regulars as their opinions and attitudes harmonise and homogenise.
 They may seek and acquire internet enemies – person’s whom they have never met, nor care to meet or converse with, yet about whom they know everything apparently, simply because that person – that enemy to the club – “is well known for that sort of thing”.
 Facts and evidence be damned, running with the wolves is a far superior type of fun and with it brings instant gratification.

-Whilst `in-groups` form and `out-groups` form, their reality gets filtered, distorted and significantly bastardised.
-An `in-group` has it heroes, an `in-group` has its enemies, an `in-group` has its own club-mentality and unspoken rules and etiquette.
-Like a school-yard gang, the group is intolerant of anyone whom it sees as a threat to these club-rules and harmony and will attack as a single entity, as a seemingly well organised pack.
+in-group has its own club-mentality and unspoken rules and etiquette.
+Like a school-yard gang, the group is intolerant of anyone whom it sees as a threat to these club-rules and harmony and will attack as a single entity, as a seemingly well-organised pack.